-Del Potro prevails in five-set battle with Nishioka
+Respectful Del Potro claims five-set win over Nishioka

-PARIS (Reuters) - Juan Martin del Potro was pushed to the limit before eventually taming Japan’s plucky Yoshihito Nishioka 5-7 6-4 6-2 6-7(5) 6-2 to reach the French Open third round on Thursday.
+PARIS (Reuters) - Juan Martin del Potro was pushed to the limit before taming Yoshihito Nishioka to reach the French Open third round on Thursday and showed his respect for the Japanese player’s efforts with a bow at the end of a titanic struggle.

-Joy was etched all over the face of the Argentine when he put away a forehand winner to finally eclipse his opponent after an absorbing match lasting three hours and 46 minutes.
+Joy was etched all over the Argentine’s face when he put away a forehand winner to finally eclipse his plucky opponent 5-7 6-4 6-2 6-7(5) 6-2 in an absorbing match.

+“After four hours of playing great tennis, for both sides we closed the battle in a very good way,” Del Potro told reporters, having bowed before Nishioka at the net after the contest.

+“It was a tough match for sure.
+Long rallies, long points.
+We made a great match.
+I played a little bit better than him and that was the key to the match.”

 The eighth-seeded Del Potro has twice reached the semi-finals at Roland Garros, including last year, and had plenty of support in overcast conditions on Court Simonne-Mathieu.